basho/basho_docs/source/languages/en/riak/ops/tuning/open-files-limit.md

     maxfiles    10240          10240
 ```

-Edit `/etc/launchd.conf` (if the file does not exist, create it), and increase the limits, so that it resembles the following values, being sure to use values specific to your environment or as directed:
+Edit (or create) `/etc/launchd.conf` and increase the limits.
+Add lines that look like the following (using values appropriate to your environment):

 ```bash
 limit maxfiles 16384 32768